Mentors-Outreach/mentors-outreach/index.md

         media_position: right
         media_width: sixty
       - title: Community & Resources
-        content: >-
+        content: >
-          Friends are an integral part of our life, a true friend can motivate you to achieve your goals.
-With Your Goal, you can set goals with your friends and achieve them together.
+          You'll be part of our Community where you can ask questions, get feedback and more.
+You'll get access to our growing library of projects and career resources.
         actions:
           - label: Learn More
             url: /thank-you